saeedseyfi/theweather/README.md

 temp=20        # min temperature (ºC)
 precip=1       # max precipitation (mm/hr)
 ```
-You can make your command set an alias for to check vacation-friendly days ;)
+You can make your command set an alias to check your vacation-friendly days ;)